How we use stop and search

 Our chief constable supports the use of stop and search in a fair and effective way that enhances public confidence and is independently scrutinised.

 We will continue to work with our communities and stakeholders to improve the quality of interactions and ensure that stop and search continues to protect the public.

-You can see Leicestershire Police's latest stop and search stats by going here and choosing a particular area.
+You can see Leicestershire Police's latest stop and search stats by choosing a particular area.